ericung/RiemannHypothesis/README.md

 Next Problem:

-What separates an integer from a real number?
+What separates an whole number from a real number?

 -----